tow3rs/catapult-v3-smartnic-re/README.md

 ## Project overview
 This project aims to document the Catapult v3 SmartNIC cards that can be found occasionally on eBay.
 These cards seem to be used in several Microsoft projects and Azure servers.
-There are two variants of these cards:
+There are at least two versions of these cards:
 - PCI Express "standard" card format, codename `'Longs Peak'`
-- Open Compute Project (OCP) Mezzanine card format, codename `'Dragontails Peak'`
+- Open Compute Project (OCP) Mezzanine card format, codename `'Dragontails Peak'`, for this form factor there are at least three variants
+  - Board with 10AXF40GAA
+  - Board with 10AX090N3F40E2SG
+  - Board with 10AS066N3F40I2SGES

 Each of these SmartNIC features a large Arria 10 FPGA, 4 GB of DDR4-SDRAM, 128MB of flash memory for FPGA configuration, one Mellanox NIC ASIC, one QSFP+ port for 50Gb Ethernet connectivity, three 8x PCIe Gen3 interfaces, an onboard USB programmer and several LEDs.
 As usual in these strange pieces of hardware, it's hard to find any kind of documentation.